← Back to use cases

 Overall summary

 Member vs casual is not just an operational split—it is a lens on adoption, pricing leverage, and destination demand.
-With Etherdata’s canonical H3 census layer, you can interpret that split in neighborhood context, identify where casual dominance likely reflects destinations, and isolate the pockets where membership may be underperforming relative to local socio-economic structure.
+With Etherdata’s canonical H3 census layer, you can interpret that split in neighborhood context and isolate the pockets where membership may be underperforming relative to local socio-economic structure.